The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

 The proof outline goes as follows.
 Before proving Theorem \ref{thm:hc} itself, we need a few preliminary lemmas.
-The most important of these is a characterization of the space of analytic functions on which all operators in $\partial I(\mathfrak{h})$ can be simultaneously diagonalized with a specific choice of eigenvalues.
-After these lemmas, the core argument of the proof proceeds in three steps: \begin{enumerate} \item Define a function $\phi_f(h_1) = \Pi(h_1) \int_G e^{\langle \mathrm{Ad}_g h_1, h_2 \rangle} dg$.
-With the assumptions that $h_1 \in \mathfrak{h}_0$ and $\Pi(h_2) \not = 0$, show that $\phi_f$ is a joint eigenfunction for all operators $q(\partial) \in \partial I(\mathfrak{h})$, and use the simultaneous diagonalization lemma to write down an explicit formula for $\phi_f$ containing a number of unknown constants indexed by the Weyl group $W$. \item Use the same explicit formula to write down expressions for $\phi_f(w(h_1))$, $w \in W$, and average these over $W$ to eliminate all but a single unknown constant. \item Determine the value of the remaining constant by computing $\Pi(\partial) \phi_f(h) |_{h=0}$ in two different ways, and setting the resulting expressions equal to each other.
-This gives the integral formula for $h_1 \in \mathfrak{h}_0$ and $\Pi(h_2) \not = 0$, and we then use the analyticity of $\phi_f$ to extend the result to all $h_1, h_2 \in \mathfrak{h}$. \end{enumerate}
+The most important of these identifies a space of analytic functions on which all operators in $\partial I(\tot)$ are simultaneously diagonalizable.
+After these lemmas, the core argument of the proof proceeds in three steps: \begin{enumerate} \item Define a function $\phi_f(x) := \Delta_\gog(x) \int_G e^{\langle \mathrm{Ad}_g x, y \rangle} dg$ on $\tot_\C$.
+With the assumptions that $x \in \tot$ and $\Delta_\gog(y) \not = 0$, show that $\phi_f$ is a joint eigenfunction for all operators $q(\partial) \in \partial I(\tot)$, and use the simultaneous diagonalization lemma to write down an explicit formula for $\phi_f$ containing a number of unknown constants indexed by the Weyl group $W$. \item Use the same explicit formula to write down expressions for $\phi_f(w(x))$, $w \in W$, and average these over $W$ to eliminate all but a single unknown constant. \item Determine the value of the remaining constant by computing $\Delta_\gog(\partial) \phi_f(x) |_{x=0}$ in two different ways, and setting the resulting expressions equal to each other.
+This gives the integral formula for $x \in \tot$ and $\Delta_\gog(y) \not = 0$, and we then use the analyticity of $\phi_f$ to extend the result to all $x, y \in \tot_\C$. \end{enumerate}

-The first lemma that we need relates the algebraic structures of $\mathrm{Sym}(\mathfrak{h})$ and $I(\mathfrak{h})$.
+The first lemma that we need relates the algebraic structures of $\Pi(\tot)$ and $I(\tot)$.

-\begin{lemma} There are homogeneous elements $v_1, \hdots, v_{|W|} \in \mathrm{Sym}(\mathfrak{h})$ such that every $v \in \mathrm{Sym}(\mathfrak{h})$ can be written uniquely in the form $v = \sum_{i=1}^{|W|} u_i v_i$ where each $u_i \in I(\mathfrak{h})$. \end{lemma}
+\begin{lemma} There are homogeneous elements $v_1, \hdots, v_{|W|} \in \Pi(\tot)$ such that every $v \in \Pi(\tot)$ can be written uniquely in the form $v = \sum_{i=1}^{|W|} u_i v_i$ where each $u_i \in I(\tot)$. \end{lemma}